 D: [shyly]...
 I'll come out...

 D: So how do you put the show on?

 P: I'm given a show every season because people champion me knowing my situation.
 My models walk for free and I work eighteen hours a day to finish everything.
-That last collection I made totally myself because it was all from scraps, I'd work out how many shapes I could cut out of each colour.
+That last collection I made totally myself because it was all from scraps, I'd work out how many shapes I could cut out of each color.
 It was like a puzzle, like being an artist again.
 I was in ecstasy - but it was killing.

 D: I can't believe somebody hasn't scooped you up.
 You should be working for a big design house, what you do is so unique and that's what bigger houses thrive on, isn't it?

 D: They definitely should...
 I think in London, on the street, I see a lot more interesting looking individuals than I do in New York.